Qubit Geodesics on the Bloch Sphere from Optimal-Speed Hamiltonian Evolutions: Geometry of pure quantum states

 This subsection is divided in two parts.
-In the first part, we discuss the parametrization of quantum geodesics.
-In the second part, instead, we show that geodesic paths are paths of minimal length between two initial and final pure states on the Bloch sphere.
+In the first part, we discuss the parametrization of quantum lines.
+In the second part, we show that geodesic paths are quantum lines of minimal length between two initial and final pure states on the Bloch sphere.
 Clearly, the notion of distance used here relies on the concept of Fubini-Study metric introduced in the previous subsection.